jbencook/terraform-aws-easy-sagemaker/README.md

     ssh -p 15954 ec2-user@4.tcp.ngrok.io
     ```

+Make sure to take a look at how this works in [main.tf](./main.tf)!
 If you don't want to setup SSH on your instance, check out [other examples](./examples/).

 ## Why Easy SageMaker Terraform modules?